dkorunic/e-dnevnik-bot/README.md

 - `-d`: enable daemon mode aka service mode where bot works continously, waking up on regular intervals (specified with `-i`) and by default this is disabled,
 - `-f`: configuration file path to configure usernames, passwords and various messaging services (in [TOML](https://github.com/toml-lang/toml) format),
 - `-i`: interval between polls when in daemon/service mode (at minimum 1h, default 1h),
+- `-r`: retries between unsuccessful attempts to scrape and/or send alerts (default 3),
 - `-t`: sends a test message to all configured messaging services,
 - `-v`: enables verbose/debug messages for more insight into bot operation and by default this is disabled.